IsabelleCur/NLP_DiffCSE/README.md

 ## Training and Evaluation

-We trained the model on single NVIDIA 2080 Ti applied from HKU GPU Farm.
-If your program does not require user interaction during execution, you can submit it to the system in batch mode.
+We trained the model on single NVIDIA 2080 Ti applied from HKU GPU Farm. **Normally, it takes 5 hours to train, while our variant only takes 2 hours.** If your program does not require user interaction during execution, you can submit it to the system in batch mode.
 Your job will be scheduled in the background.
 You do not need to maintain a terminal session on the gateway node to wait for output.
 To submit a batch job, e.g. my-gpu-batch.sbatch:

 ```
 #!/bin/bash